One of the problems many churches face these days is that they’re neither great at things or terrible at things.

 All of this should help you accomplish the mission, not hinder the mission.
 And I’m just not sure school play quality broadcasts help much in most cases.

-4. A Lame Website
+4. A Neglected Website

 Many churches build it and forget it.
 Sure, hopefully you update it with the current series and a few announcements, but no one has really taken the time to think through it deeply.